 Later around the fire Lady Lorella handed out soup and as she did so she would ask people personally a question.
-The answers they would give would indicate to her just where their mind and heart were at.
+The answers they gave would indicate to her just where their mind and heart were.
 Other things were discussed, and so by the end of the evening both Young Pilgrim as well as Lady Lorella, had a pretty good idea of who to awaken and take with them when they fled swiftly in the night.